AbenezerAssefa/Leaderbored/README.md

 1. Installed Git.
 2. Create a local directory that you want to clone the repository.
 3. Open the command prompt in the created directory.
+4. On the terminal run this command git clone <https://abenezerassefa.github.io/Leaderbored/dist/>
 5. Install the dev dependencies for linters run npm install.
 6. run: `npm  i --save-dev webpack webpack-cli webpack-dev-server @babel/core @babel/preset-env babel-loader style-loader css-loader sass-loader html-webpack-plugin mini-css-extract-plugin `